 A Parents' Guide to Career Development

-1. Encourage your child to visit the career center (and you go too!)
+1. Encourage your student to visit CSSE/Career Services.
+(You can go too!)

-Next time you visit campus, drop into the career services office and pick up a business card from one of the career counselors.
-When your son or daughter is feeling anxious about his/her future, offer the card and say, "Please call this person.
+Next time you visit campus, drop into CSSE/Career Services and pick up a business card from one of the staff members.
+When your student is feeling anxious about the future, offer the card and say, "Please call this person.
 He (or she) can help you."

-Many students use their first semester to "settle into" college life, and so perhaps the spring semester of the freshman year is the optimal time to start using career center services.
-And, it's a good time for you to prompt that first visit.
+Many students use their first semester to "settle into" college life so perhaps the spring semester of the freshman year is the optimal time to start using CSSE/Career Services.
+It's a good time for you to prompt that first visit.

-Ask your student (in an off-handed way), "Have you visited the career center?"
-If you hear, "You only go there when you are a senior," then it's time to reassure them that career services is not just for seniors, and meeting with a career counselor can take place at any point (and should take place frequently) in their college career.
+Ask your student, "Have you visited Career Services?"
+If you hear, "You only go there when you are a senior," then it's time to reassure them that Career Services is not just for seniors, and meeting with a career counselor can take place at any point (and should take place frequently) in their college career.
 The sooner a student becomes familiar with the staff, resources, and programs, the better prepared he or she will be to make wise career decisions.

-Many centers offer a full range of career development and job-search help including:
+CSSE/Career Services offers a full range of career development and job-search help including:- mock interviews

 2. Advise your student to write a resume

 Writing a resume can be a "reality test" and can help a student identify weak areas that require improvement.
-Suggest that your student get sample resumes from the career center, from books at the public library, or online.
+Suggest that your student get sample resumes from CSSE/Career Services, from books at the library or online.

-You can review resume drafts for grammar, spelling, and content, but recommend that the final product be critiqued by a career center professional.
+You can review resume drafts for grammar, spelling, and content, but recommend that the final product be critiqued by a Career Services professional.

 Ask: "Do you have any ideas about what you might want to do when you graduate?"

-If your student seems unsure, you can talk about personal qualities you see as talents and strengths.
+If your student seems unsure, talk about their personal qualities you see as talents and strengths.
 You can also recommend:

-A career decision should be a process and not a one-time, last-minute event: Discourage putting this decision off until the senior year.
+A career decision should be a process and not a one-time, last-minute event.
+Encourage your student to think about their future long before their senior year.